Moishes Steakhouse: History

-In 2018 Moishes was sold to the Sportscene Group, owner of La Cage aux Sports sportsbar chain.
-Sportscene also acquired all Moishes trademarks, branding and the line of products sold at grocery stores.
-The restaurant would remain as Moishes and open at its location after the change in ownership.
+In 2018 Moishe's was sold to the Sportscene Group, owner of La Cage aux Sports sportsbar chain.
+Sportscene also acquired all Moishe's trademarks, branding and the line of products sold at grocery stores.
+Following the change in ownership, the restaurant remained branded as Moishe's and at its location at 3961 St-Laurent.
+Plans were made to transition to a new location while retaining staff and without closing down, but would later fall through.